dsc-darmstadt/dscdarmstadt/README.md

 ## 👥 Team

-Developed with ❤️ by the Developer Student Club Darmstadt team.
+Developed with ❤️ by the **Developer Student Club Darmstadt team**.

----

-**Developer Student Club Darmstadt**
 TU Darmstadt